arnaud355/Flask-python/README.md

 # Flask-python
-App web in Flask with some Python (Display images...)
+App web in Flask with Deep learning model (CNN), in Python (Treatment of black and white pictures for displaying images in color...)